 In 2008, BRL granted an unsecured, interest-bearing loan denominated in Chinese yuan renminbi to SCL, a related party owned by the Parent Company's majority stockholders, amounting to P125.1 million (¥17.4 million) which matures on March 1, 2011.
 The loan bears an annual interest rate of 6% payable annually with any unpaid interest compounded annually at the same rate of the principal amount.
 In 2009, the parties agreed to amend the loan agreement reducing the annual interest rate to 4% and making the loan payable in U.S. dollar.
 In 2011, the parties agreed to increase the annual interest rate to 5% and extend the loan for another year.
 In 2014, the parties agreed to further extend the term of the loan to March 31, 2015.
 Interest rate was maintained at 5%.
+On July 22, 2015, SCL has fully paid its loan with the principal amount of USD2.5 million (P115 million) and interest in the amount of USD 0.597 million (P27 million).

-Interests earned from these loans amounted to P2.8 million on June 30, 2015 and June 30, 2014, and are presented as part of Interest under the Revenues account in the consolidated statements of income.
-The outstanding balances of the loan amounting to P P113.0 million as of June 30, 2015 and December 31, 2014, are presented as part of Loans receivables under the Trade and Other Receivables account in the consolidated statements of financial position (see Note 7).
+Interests earned from these loans amounted to P5 million on September 30, 2015 and P4 million as of September 30, 2014, and are presented as part of Interest under the Revenues account in the consolidated statements of income.
+The outstanding balances of the loan amounted to nil as of September 30, 2015 and P113 million as of December 31, 2014, are presented as part of Loans receivables under the Trade and Other Receivables account in the consolidated statements of financial position (see Note 7).
 No impairment loss was recognized on these loans in 2014 based on management's assessment.